ethankennerly/digestion-defense/engineering.md

         1. [ ] Utility to filter two systems:
             1. [ ] Trigger nav target system
             1. [ ] Trigger loop destinations system
-    1. [ ] After grape exits trigger, loop stops.
+    1. [x] After grape exits trigger, loop stops at beginning.
 1. [ ] White teeth contact grape.
 They transmit negative health to grape.
 1. [ ] Grape has a receiver for negative health and the health is depleted.
 1. [ ] Health is destroyed.